mathigon/applications/README.md

 # Application of Mathematics

-The is a repository of a wide range of real-life applications of mathematics.
+This is a repository of a wide range of real-life applications of mathematics.

 The `content.yaml` file contains most of the content, written  in [YAML](https://yaml.org) format.
 The description of every item (the `text:` key)